drizztguen77/PTHat/README.md

 ## TODO

-- Example for changing speed
 - Example for changing direction after x number of revolutions
 - Example of reading pulse count and printing number of revolutions
+- Async sending and reading the serial device
 -